sdegutis/immaculatalibrary.com/site/data/articles/2024-07-26-the-secret-to-growing-the-church.md

 ---
-title: The secret to growing the church.
+title: The secret to growing the church
 ---

 So often I see Catholic writers wondering how we can renew the church, and priests desperately trying to convince the parish to evangelize.
 Just recently I saw an article by someone explaining what he thought was the secret ingredient of how the early church grow 40% every decade for two hundred years.